Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Discussion

 This study presents an in-depth qualitative analysis of parents' perceptions and practices toward children's S\&P in VR.
-Our results highlight that parents generally lack or discard S\&P awareness in children's use of VR.
-In mediating children's use of VR, parents currently primarily rely on active strategies such as verbal education.
+Our results highlight that parents generally lack or discard S\&P awareness in children's VR usage.
+In mediating children's VR usage, parents currently primarily rely on active strategies such as verbal education.
 Passive strategies, however, have been less effective due to technical constraints.
-Parents also agree that multiple stakeholders are responsible for mitigating S\&P risks for children, with parents being the most accountable stakeholders.
+Parents also agree that multiple stakeholders are responsible for mitigating S\&P risks for children, with parents being the most accountable stakeholder.
 To conclude, we propose specific and actionable recommendations for the critical stakeholders.